 Recipe to Make the Perfect Sicilian-style Pizza

 You’ll find this recipe useful if you love a good New York-style Sicilian pizza.
-It’s easy to make and only takes two-three hours to make.
+It’s easy to make and only takes three hours to make.

 Ingredients